 - Wanna keep it simple?
 Forget the buttercream and drizzle a homemade vanilla glaze over the cake instead.

-- Every single piece (I’m talking lemon syrup, lemon sugar, lemon cake, and mascarpone buttercream) of this recipe can be prepared a few days ahead of time.
+- Every single piece (I’m talking lemon syrup, lemon cake, and mascarpone buttercream) of this recipe can be prepared a few days ahead of time.
 Just store each element in plastic or airtight containers and keep them in the fridge until it’s time to assemble.

 Regular cream cheese works in place of the mascarpone, but the finished buttercream will be slightly more tangy and acidic.